hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/chrome/_docs/how_to_istall_chrome_for_testing.rst

 4. **Example Assertions:**  The tests now include example assertions.  **Crucially**, replace the placeholder assertions (`assert result == "expected output"`) with the appropriate assertions based on the actual expected behavior of your functions.

-5. **Example `pytest.raises`:** This demonstrates how to use `pytest.raises` to check for specific exceptions.
+5. **Example `pytest.raises`:** This demonStartes how to use `pytest.raises` to check for specific exceptions.
 Adapt this to your expected exceptions.

 6. **Example Fixture:** The code now includes an example fixture (`some_data`).
 You'll need to adjust this if your code uses fixtures.